IsaacScript/isaac-steam-workshop-upload/README.md

       - name: Upload the mod to Steam Workshop (if this is a release commit)
         uses: IsaacScript/isaac-steam-workshop-upload@v1
         if: "contains(github.event.head_commit.message, 'chore: release') && github.event_name != 'pull_request'"
+        with:
+          mod_path: mod
         env:
           CONFIG_VDF_CONTENTS: ${{ secrets.CONFIG_VDF_CONTENTS }}
 ```

-Note that the action will only work if you have added the ["config.vdf" file as a repository secret](#authentication--steam-guard); see below.
+Note that:

+- `mod_path` is a configuration value that specifies what subdirectory of the repository will be uploaded to the Steam Workshop.
+If you want the base of your repository to be uploaded, use a value of: `.`
+- `CONFIG_VDF_CONTENTS` refers to a GitHub repository secret that contains the "config.vdf" file with your Steam credentials.
+See the [authentication section below](#authentication--steam-guard);

 <br>